dpw1/youtube-filter/README.md

 - Real-time filtering
 - Loaded only at youtube search page to keep your browsing experience fast
-- Simple yet user friendly interface
+- Elegant and intuitive user interface
-- Removed videos are subtly animated
+- Remove videos on scroll
+- Automatically re-filters on page changes

 ## Todo

 - Allow only numbers on search input
-- Force re-filtering or page reload when user makes a new search
 - Allow list to be sorted (descending and ascending)
 - Button to easily turn extension on/off
-- Automatically filter by videos only